UnitTestBot/UTBotJava/HowToUseLoggers.md

 🟢**5.
 Output**

-Sometimes the logging information could be print in a wrong destination.
+Sometimes the logging information could be printed in a wrong destination.
 In that case, change the AppenderRef tag.
 It can be used with Console value or some other value (for instance, FrameworkAppender)
 <br/>
 <br/>